Gummy smiles treatment in Melbourne

-Longer and larger jawbones than usual
+- longer and larger jawbones than usual

 Treatments for gummy smiles

 Lip repositioning is a permanent surgery solution where some or all of the upper lip muscles have their movement restricted.
 Under local anaesthetic, our dentists remove a small piece of tissue from the inside of the upper lip.
 Removing the tissue allows this area to be sewn into a lower position.
-Lip repositioning surgery takes less than an hour for most patients, and generally has a recovery time of 48 hours.
-Facial Injectables
+Lip repositioning surgery takes less than an hour for most patients and generally has a recovery time of 48 hours.

-Having facial injectables is temporary solution to limit movement of the upper lip muscles – it lasts for up to six months.
-Our dentists administer the injectable under a local anaesthetic and the medication targets the upper lip muscles, allowing them to relax and produce a smile which shows less gum.
-Jaw Surgery
+Having facial injectables is a temporary solution to limit movement of the upper lip muscles.
+The compounds in facial injectables last for up to six months.
+Our dentists administer the injectable under a local anaesthetic, and the medication targets the upper lip muscles.
+This procedure allows the upper lip muscles to relax, producing a smile that shows less gum.

 If you want to learn more about gum care in general, please visit our page on Periodontal Gum Care.